yendrrek/assessment/README.md

 [x] Use Ajax for showing search results, and when generating random entries in 'event-file.txt'.

-[x] make 'INSERT' event not contain any [fields updated] but only 'null'.
+[x] Make 'INSERT' event not contain any [fields updated] but only 'null'.

-[ ] make 'UPDATE' event not contain any 'null' but only [fields updated].
+[x] Make 'UPDATE' event not contain any 'null' but only [fields updated].

 [ ] Show results in chronological order.